jdidion/atropos/doc/guide.rst

     MYSEQUENCEADAPTER
     MYSEQUENCEADAPTERSOMETHINGELSE

-Use cutadapt's ``-a ADAPTER`` option to remove this type of adapter.
+Use atropos' ``-a ADAPTER`` option to remove this type of adapter.
 This will be the result::

     MYSEQUEN